 “You have to fight the wars you can win and the laggards will come last.
 We need to get to the stage [where the stigma of BVD] is like smoking in public.
 But it will take a while.”

 But everyone agres that, ultimately, government intervention would be needed to build critical mass.

 “We will have to get Defra to legislate to catch the laggards,” said Mr Westaway, a point echoed by German expert Klaus Doll.

 “Eradicating BVD on a national basis is I think impossible purely on voluntary programmes,” said Prof Doll.

-Everyone agreed legislation should focus on making it illegal to sell PIs and those from herds of unknown BVD status.
+The delegates said that legislation should focus on making it illegal to sell PIs and those from herds of unknown BVD status.